-Germany is divided into the Bundesrepublik Deutschland and the GDR.
+Germany is divided into the Federal Republic of Germany (Bundesrepublik Deutschland) and the German Democratic Republic (GDR, Deutsche Demokratische Republik).
 DGzRS continues the sea rescue service in the German Bight and the Western Baltic Sea.
 The GDR's sea rescue service is organized by the state.

 The first modern sea rescue cruiser (with daughter boat) is named THEODOR HEUSS: It's a new, pioneering era in the construction of modern, versatile lifeboats.

 Rescue cruiser ADOLPH BERMPOHL, stationed at Heligoland, nearly capsizes in a hurricane.
 The crew of four and three previously rescued Dutch fishermen do not survive the tragic accident.